marusyaganza/lp-monorepo/README.md

 run `yarn build:front` to build frontend.
 It generates files in `packages/front/public`.

+## Develop deploy

+run `docker compose -f docker-compose-dev.yml up -d` to start the server on port `4001` and the frontend on `8081`in detached mode.

+run `docker compose down` to stop containers.

 ## Pre-production deploy

 run `docker compose -f docker-compose-preprod.yml up -d`